How to Get Help When You Can’t Afford Therapy

 Get help by attending events

-You may or may not get the benefits of counseling from reading Beyond Messy Relationships, or Maybe You Should Talk To Someone.
-But you do have what it takes.
+Whether or not you’re in counseling now, you will get benefits from reading Beyond Messy Relationships, or Maybe You Should Talk To Someone.
+More than anything, you do have what it takes.
 Access the resources.
 You know how to get help when you can’t afford therapy.